miracl/amcl/readme.txt

 encryption and hash functions.
 All code is entirely in the supported high- level languages.
 No assembly language and no third party code is required - these libraries are completely self-contained.
 AMCL was designed from the ground up with side-channel attack resistance in mind.
+Multiple curves can be supported in a single application.
 Read the PDF manual for more details.

 Note that the AMCL currently comes in two versions, version 2.2 and version 3.2